JasonLeisure/games/README.md

+### Updates to files 10/12/2023 Added in games two blackjack games high stakes and twenty-one.

 ### Updates to files 10/11/2023 Added in new game Hangman.
 Added in Perlin Noise Generator to animations vanilla folder and also a svgtest animation.

 ### Updates to files 10/10/2023 Added new title to Minesweep think this is visually better.